The interplay between domain specialization and model size: Methodology

 \subsection{Pretraining data}

+Our experiments compare two training regimes: general and specialized.
+For general training, we use a web corpus without domain-specific curation.
+For specialized training, we filter this corpus using neural topic classifiers to select content from specific domains.

-The pre-training data for the proposed experiments was derived from ClueWeb 2022 \cite{overwijk2022clueweb2210billionweb} dataset, a web corpus sourced from a commercial web search engine.
-For the initial preprocessing, we extracted text from HTML web pages and applied the filter proposed by Rae et al. \cite{rae2021scaling}, which removes non-natural language content, such as tables, long lists and texts with excessive symbol count.
+The pretraining data for the proposed experiments was derived from ClueWeb 2022 \citep{overwijk2022clueweb2210billionweb} dataset, a web corpus sourced from a commercial web search engine.
+For the initial preprocessing, we extracted text from HTML web pages and applied the filter proposed by \citet{rae2021scaling}, which removes non-natural language content, such as tables, long lists, and texts with excessive symbol count.
 Given the multilingual nature of the dataset, we sourced only web pages predominantly in Portuguese, as identified by the dataset's language tag.
-We chose Portuguese due to the availability of multiple recent standardized legal exams in Brazil, which serve as our evaluation datasets.
+This choice was motivated by Portuguese’s underrepresentation in existing open datasets for training LMs.
+Consequently, we expected a pronounced effect of specialization in our continued pretraining experiments.

+Recent studies \citep{abdin2024phi3technicalreporthighly,ai2024yiopenfoundationmodels,dubey2024llama3herdmodels} show a trend towards using LMs to filter pretraining data based on specific topics or subjective criteria, such as ``quality'' or text ``coherence/cohesion'', depending on the bias of the larger LM \citep{soldaini2024dolmaopencorpustrillion}.
+Following this methodology, we trained three classifiers to identify legal, medical, and accounting content.
+We selected these three domains due to their high availability of standardized exams administered multiple times per year, which enables us to evaluate recently released models while reducing concerns about training-test set contamination.

-To extract legal content from a general dataset, we developed a filter to classify pages with Brazilian legal content, following the methodology used in FineWeb \cite{finewebedu}.
-We first employed a LM to assess legal relevance in a small sample of the preprocessed ClueWeb 2022.
-Using these labeled examples, we then finetuned a portuguese version BERT~\cite{souza2020bertimbau} to classify the entire dataset, enabling large scale classification across billions of tokens.
-Recent studies \cite{abdin2024phi3technicalreporthighly,ai2024yiopenfoundationmodels,dubey2024llama3herdmodels} show a trend towards using LMs to filter pre-training data based on specific topics or subjective criteria like ``quality'' or text ``coherence/cohesion'', depending on the bias of the larger LM \cite{soldaini2024dolmaopencorpustrillion}.
+To extract domain-specific content from a general dataset, we developed filters to classify web pages with domain-specific content, following the methodology used in FineWeb \citep{finewebedu, almeida2025building}.
+We first employed gpt-4o-2024-08-06 to assess domain-specific relevance in a small sample of the preprocessed ClueWeb 2022, using a scale from 0 to 5, where 0 indicates no domain-specific content and 5 indicates highly domain-specific content.
+Using these labeled examples, we then finetuned a Portuguese version of BERT~\citep{souza2020bertimbau} to classify the entire dataset, enabling large scale classification across billions of tokens.

-We applied this filter to the preprocessed ClueWeb 2022, resulting in two datasets for our experiments.
-The first dataset, which contains $8.4$ billion tokens of web pages labeled as ``legal content'' by the classifier, is used for training specialized models.
-The second dataset includes all web pages from the preprocessed ClueWeb 2022 without legal filtering, amounting to $58$ billion tokens.
-We use the first dataset to train models specialized in ``purely legal'' data and the second, which includes a mix of domains (including legal content), to train general knowledge models.